freedomofkeima/messenger-maid-chan/docs/chatbot.rst

 Storage Adapter
 ---------------

-By default, ChatterBot uses `chatterbot.storage.JsonFileStorageAdapter` as its database adapter.
+By default, ChatterBot uses `chatterbot.storage.SQLDatabaseAdapter` as its database adapter (since version 0.8.X).
-However, after receiving messages from number of users, ChatterBot becomes slow (more than 5 seconds per query).
-Therefore, it is recommended to use MongoDB adapter (`chatterbot.storage.MongoDatabaseAdapter`) for production.
+For backwards compatibility reasons, this tutorial assumes we are using MongoDB adapter (`chatterbot.storage.MongoDatabaseAdapter`) as ChatterBot storage.

 See http://chatterbot.readthedocs.io/en/stable/storage/index.html for full references.